PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-08 12:29:29
+Last updated: 2024-04-08 12:30:03
-Random Quote: This is Stannis Baratheon.
-The man will fight to the bitter end and then some.  -  Tywin Lannister
+Random Quote: A mind needs books as a sword needs a whetstone, if it is to keep its edge.  -  Tyrion Lannister